Plumbing contractors in

 Licensing Requirements

-Connecticut requires P-1 Plumbing Contractor License through Department of Consumer Protection.
-Must pass written examination, show 4 years experience or apprenticeship completion, carry required insurance.
-License renewal every 3 years with continuing education requirements.
+Connecticut requires P-1 Plumbing Contractor License.
+Must pass written exam, show 4 years experience or approved apprenticeship completion, carry required insurance.
+License renewal every 3 years with 10 hours continuing education.
+Journeyman license (P-2) available for employees under licensed contractor supervision.

 Permit Requirements